gloveboxes/GitHub-Metrics-Endpoint/docs/20-metrics-tracker/10-enable-tracking.md

 # Create a Personal Access Token

+Create a Personal Access Token that can be **reused** across all the GitHub repos you want to track.

 1. Navigate to the GitHub web portal and log in.
 1. Select your profile icon in the top right corner.
 1. Select **Settings**, then **Developer Settings**, then **Personal Access Tokens**.